-‘Fear The Walking Dead Season 4 Return: New Image Released Teases Alicia’s Story
+‘Fear The Walking Dead’ Season 4 Return: New Image Released Teases Alicia’s Story

 For those who are already looking forward to new episodes of Fear the Walking Dead Season 4, AMC has obliged with a brand new sneak peek image ahead of San Diego Comic-Con this weekend.
 It is also likely a new trailer will air during San Diego Comic-Con as AMC teases fans before the Season 4 return of the zombie apocalypse series on August 12.

-SPOILER ALERT: This article discusses the mid-seaosn finale for Season 4 of AMC’s Fear the Walking Dead.
+SPOILER ALERT: This article discusses the mid-season finale for Season 4 of AMC’s Fear the Walking Dead.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 When the mid-season finale aired of Season 4 of Fear the Walking Dead, viewers finally learned the fate of Madison Clark (Kim Dickens).
 Now, fans know that not only has Alicia Clark (Alycia Debnam-Carey) lost her brother, Nick (Frank Dillane), but her mother has also perished.
-Moving forward when Season 4 returns, it is likely Alicia’s struggle to survive the apocalypse now without any family support according to an interview with Fear‘s co-showrunner, Andrew Chambliss, did with Entertainment Weekly recently.
+Moving forward when Season 4 returns, it is likely Alicia’s struggle to survive the apocalypse now without any family support according to an interview Fear‘s co-showrunner, Andrew Chambliss, did with Entertainment Weekly recently.

 “She lost both her mother and her brother, so, for the first time, she’s really finding herself in the apocalypse without any of her biological family,” Chambliss told Entertainment Weekly before revealing more about Alicia’s motivation moving forward in Season 4 of Fear the Walking Dead.